 #1 Tip: Decide On What You Expect From Social Media

 There are no universal rules for social media because different people use it for various purposes.
-Be honest with yourself and figure out what do you expect out of your accounts.
-Some use it for work, others use it for friends and family, and some people are online for the cats.
+For example, people use apps like Spotify not only to listen to their favorite music but also to post their own music.
+Some might even look at the best sites to buy Spotify plays & streams so that their music reaches the right crowd.
+The thing is, to be honest with yourself and figure out what you expect out of your accounts.
+As mentioned earlier, some use it for work, others use it for friends and family, and some people are online for the cats.

 The secret is to adjust your profile for your needs.
 If you use your social media for work purposes, avoid following entertainment content, it can distract you.
+If you are using social media to boost your business or brand then perhaps manufacturing a quicker growth could help.
+For example, you could look for the best sites to buy TikTok followers, etc. so that your page is being shown to more people across the platform.
 If you are up there for your friends and family, unfollow work-related topics.
 They can remind you of unfinished business while chatting with your mother.

 If your social media feed consists of cat videos, that it’s purrfect for the National Stress Awareness Day.
 Indiana University professor Jessica Gall Myrick states in her research that “findings promote the idea that viewing Internet cats may actually function as a form of digital pet therapy and/or stress relief for Internet users.”
 In this case, keep scrolling, it’s cheaper than the therapist.